Skip to main content

 Living organisms consist of highly organized cells that maintain order despite the universal tendency toward disorder in nonliving systems.
 This organization requires a continuous input of energy, primarily managed through cellular metabolism.
 ATP serves as the key energy currency, facilitating biochemical reactions governed by Gibbs free energy (∆G).
 Key principles include standard free energy change, Le Chatelier’s principle, and energy storage in triphosphates.

-6: Enzyme Thermodynamics is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.
+6: Enzyme Thermodynamics is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by LibreTexts.